top of page

 For beginners, investing can feel like gambling with slightly better odds.
 You download a fancy app, buy some shares in a company you’ve vaguely heard of, and then obsessively check your balance every five minutes.
 It’s thrilling, terrifying, and deeply confusing.

-Pro tip: Start small, do your research, and avoid the temptation to YOLO your entire savings into some “hot new stock” you heard about on Reddit.
+Coaching Insight: Start small, do your research, and avoid the temptation to YOLO your entire savings into some “hot new stock” you heard about on Reddit.

 Step 5: Retirement Planning—Because Apparently, You Can’t Work Forever